-Silverfish are a rather unique type of insects in that they grow without changing their body structure (i.e. without metamorphosing), they reproduce slowly, and they live longer than most other insects.
-They also have a relatively unique body structure, but they can still be mistaken for some other insects.
-In this article, we’ll cover exactly what silverfish look like and which are some of the insects similar to silverfish.
+Silverfish grow without changing their body structure (i.e. without metamorphosing).
+They reproduce relatively slowly and live longer than most other insects.
+While they have a relatively unique body structure, they can still be mistaken for some other insects.
+That’s why, in this article, we’ll cover exactly what silverfish look like and go over some of the insects that look similar to silverfish.

 What do silverfish look like?

-Silverfish prefer warm, shady and moist environments with bountiful food nearby even though they are known to travel long distances for food if need be.
-They are also strictly nocturnal which is why we rarely see them even when they’ve already settled in our homes.
+Silverfish prefer warm, shady, and moist environments with bountiful food nearby.
+They will travel long distances for food if need be, though.
+They are also strictly nocturnal, which is why we rarely see them even when they’ve already settled in our homes.

-As unique as silverfish are in many ways, there are still silverfish look-alike insects.
-If you need to be certain of what you’re dealing with, here’s a quick list of the bugs that look like silverfish:
+As unique as silverfish are, there are still silverfish lookalikes out there.
+These are often mistaken for their silver-colored cousins.
+The most common bugs that look like silverfish are firebrats, bristletails, earwigs, centipedes, and woodlice.
+So, if you want to be certain of what you’re dealing with, here’s a quick breakdown of all the common bugs that resemble silverfish.

-Like the earwig, centipedes do have a lot of physical differences when compared to silverfish from up close.
-Just like earwigs, however, they are usually seen from afar and at a greater distance they can be easily mistaken for silverfish.
-A complicating factor is that both silverfish as well as a lot of centipedes are rather quick on their feet and hide when you try to approach them.
+Like the earwig, centipedes have a lot of physical differences when compared to silverfish.
+You’ll also usually see them from far away.
+At a greater distance, it’s easier to mistake them for silverfish.
+One complicating factor is that both silverfish and a lot of centipedes are rather quick on their feet and hide when you try to approach them.

-Nevertheless, from up close, centipedes are quite distinguishable from silverfish as they have up to 30 legs and more.
+Still, from up close, centipedes are quite easy to tell from silverfish since they have at least 30 legs, if not more.
 It’s also worth mentioning that centipedes actually like to eat pests such as silverfish, roaches, and ants.

-While a lot of insects can be mistaken for silverfish from afar, these ancient insects do have multiple distinctive characteristics that can make them stand out when viewed from up close.
-Only firebrats or other bristletails can realistically be mistaken for silverfish when examined carefully and even then, the several common types of indoor silverfish are relatively easy to identify.
+A lot of insects can be mistaken for silverfish from afar.
+But, these ancient insects do have many distinctive characteristics that make them stand out when viewed up close.
+Only firebrats and jumping bristletails can really be mistaken for silverfish.
+But, if you examine them carefully, the common types of indoor silverfish are easy to identify.